 - Federation of Optometric Regulatory Authorities of Canada (FORAC) is the national organization dedicated to the promotion and advancement of the profession.
 Through its Credentialing Office, FORAC oversees the application and credential assessment process for IEOs seeking registration to practice optometry in any Canadian province or territory (except QC).
 FORAC is not a regulatory body.

-- See FORAC Pathway to Registration: Step 3 – Obtain a World Education Services (WES-ICAP) credential evaluation report.
-FORAC refers IEOs to World Education Services (WES) for purposes of degree verification and course-by- course assessment.
+- See FORAC Pathway to Registration; Scroll to Step 3: Obtain a World Education Services (WES-ICAP) credential evaluation report.
+FORAC refers IEOs to World Education Services (WES)for purposes of degree verification and course-by- course assessment.
 WES is a member of the Alliance of Credential Evaluation Services of Canada (ACESC).
 WES is not a regulatory body.
-Prospective applicants must contact FORAC for details before applying to WES.

-- See FORAC Pathway to Registration: Step 5 – Complete the application for credential assessment.
+- See FORAC Pathway to Registration; Scroll to Step 5: Complete the application for credential assessment

-- See FORAC Pathway to Registration: Step 4 – Confirmation of English proficiency test (if required)
+- See FORAC Pathway to Registration; Scroll to Step 4: Confirmation of English proficiency test (if required)